return42/sphkerneldoc/linux_src_doc/net/core/dev_c.rst

 -----------

 This function does the last stage of destroying an allocated device interface.
 The reference to the device object is released.
-If this is the last reference then it will be freed.
-Must be called in process context.
+If this is the last reference then it will be freed.Must be called in process context.

 .. _`synchronize_net`: